 ***Species with parental care inferred from literature (Cassiano-Lima et al. 2020; Angiolani et al. 2023; Carrillo et al. 2023)

+Table 2.

+Summary output of the selected model to explain the effects of body size (snout-to-vent [SVL] in mm) and reproductive mode (aquatic, arboreal, semiterrestrial and terrestrial) on clutch size (in mm) among anurans in Serra do Navio, Eastern Guiana Shield.